rodeo-sam/SolderingIron/_posts/2015-07-11-Safety-Circuit.markdown

 So we used some analog magic and created a circuit, that protects you from overheating your soldering tip.
 This also includes no software necessary to operate the circuit or in other words: You cannot (should not) turn it off.

-It is done in four different stages, we would like to go over.
+It is done in three different stages, we would like to go over.
-- Amplification: Since the thermocouples voltage is too low to work with we used an OPA336U to amplify the voltage by 511.
+- First Stage - Amplification: Since the thermocouples voltage is too low to work with we used an OPA336U to amplify the voltage by 511.
 This makes it easy for the MCU to measure it.
--
+- Second Stage - Inversion: We used an LM324 to implement this and all further stages.
+This second stage is a inverting amplifier for the already amplified thermocouple voltage.
+It is connected to an LL4148 diode and capacitor with a pull down.
+This arrangement does basically this: Anytime the thermocouple voltage drops (this means the tip is not heated) the inverting amplifier will charge the capacitor.
+The diode only prevents fast discharging over the amplifier.
+So if the thermocouples voltage stays high for an extended period of time (meaning you keep heating the soldering tip) the capacitor will discharge fully.
+This will also happen if you let the tip get too hot.
+Because then the amplifier will not load the capacitor since the voltage it sees is too high.
+- Third Stage - Schmitt Trigger: The last part consists of another amplifier used as a inverting Schmitt trigger.
+As input it uses the stored charge of the mentioned capacitor (meaning its voltage) and the output is connected to a FET, which can cut the power going into the soldering tip.
+It also features a LED so you can check if you screwed things up.

+As you can see you have almost no way of killing your soldering tip by writing bad software.
+This comes of course with some drawbacks.
+For example you cannot exceed temperatures of about 390&deg;C with your tip although you might want to and your tip could take it.
+Since every feature you cannot turn off should be considered a bug we added a pin header for a jumper so you can have the option to turn this safety circuit off.

+In the picture below you see the individual stages.

 ![View on Safety Circuit]({{ site.imageurl }}/layout_safety_circuit.png)